-The research participants were recruited as much as possible among the partners of Press Unlimited, like-minded media support and development organisations or resear working on this topic.
-The interviews were generally conducted by phone, although so conducted face to face when possible, and for very few respondents, answers were in writing.
-In either case, when answers were incomplete or unclear, there were followed conversations or emails written until the interviewer was confident that all questions answered satisfactory.
+The research participants were recruited as much as possible among the partners of Free Press Unlimited, like-minded media support and development organisations or researchers working on this topic.
+The interviews were generally conducted by phone, although some were conducted face to face when possible, and for very few respondents, answers were obtained in writing.
+In either case, when answers were incomplete or unclear, there were follow up conversations or emails written until the interviewer was confident that all questions were answered satisfactory.
 The interview language was either English, French or Spanish.